CSIRT-SK/viruschecker/docs/rest-api/rest-api.md

 ### POST `/multiScanFile`

-Upload virus file to all deployed drivers in parallel and returns scan report.
+Upload file to all deployed drivers in parallel and returns scan report.

 #### Request body schema